Rinrodan/HanaBustillos.com/content/blog/timothy-letters-one.md

 ---

-> "I am grateful to Christ Jesus our Lord, who has strengthened me, because he considered me faithful and appointed me to his service, even though I was formerly a blasphemer, a persecutor, and a man of violence."
+> I am grateful to Christ Jesus our Lord, who has strengthened me, because he considered me faithful and appointed me to his service, even though I was formerly a blasphemer, a persecutor, and a man of violence.

 [1 Timothy 1:12-13][1 Timothy 1:12-13]

 ## Who Said I was Qualified for this?